How to Watch 'Bill & Ted Face the Music': Streaming and Theater Guide

 Where can you see Bill & Ted 3 in theaters on its Aug.
 28 release date?
 This will depend on if theaters in your area have opened.
 To search for movie times in your area, search for your zip code on the film's website here.

 For many, however, streaming Bill & Ted will be your only option.
 Thankfully, there are plenty of ways to do so!
-Below, find several options for how to pre-order and/or rent the movie -- note, this is not a purchase -- along with pricing information with which you can make a most triumphant decision.
+Below, find several options for how to rent or purchase the movie, along with pricing information with which you can make a most triumphant decision.
+And, this just in: You can now buy the Bill & Ted trilogy (Bill & Ted's Excellent Adventure, Bill & Ted's Bogus Journey and Bill & Ted Face the Music) for $35.

 Starring Keanu Reeves and Alex Winter, the rock and roll pair embarks on a new epic adventure.

-Watch Bill & Ted Face the Music on Amazon: This will run you $25 for an HD rental, and you can pre-order now.
+Watch Bill & Ted Face the Music on Amazon: This will run you $20 for rent or $25 for purchase.

-Watch Bill & Ted Face the Music on FandangoNow: This service is offering the rental for $20, the cheapest option available, plus, if you pre-order the movie, Fandango is offering 50% off a rental on any one of over 100 other movies on the service.
+Watch Bill & Ted Face the Music on FandangoNow: This service is offering the rental for $20, the cheapest option available, or $25 to buy.

-Watch Bill & Ted Face the Music on Apple TV: It will run you $25 to rent on this platform.
+Watch Bill & Ted Face the Music on Apple TV: It will run you $20 to rent and $25 to purchase on this platform.

-Watch Bill & Ted Face the Music on Google Play: Like most of your other options, you can rent here for $25.
+Watch Bill & Ted Face the Music on Google Play: Like most of your other options, you can rent here for $20, buy for $25.

-Watch Bill & Ted Face the Music on Vudu: $25, plus you get a $3 email credit if you pre-order.
+Watch Bill & Ted Face the Music on Vudu: $20 to rent and $25 to buy here as well

 For even more streaming options, head over to the Bill & Ted 3 website.